renchap/graphs-on-rails/README.md

 Once the webserver is setup, folow these steps :

 <pre>
-export RAILS_ENV=production	# Work in production environment bundle install		# Install all required gems rake db:setup			# Create the database rails console			# Enter the rails console
+$ export RAILS_ENV=production	# Work in production environment
+$ bundle install		# Install all required gems
+$ rake db:setup			# Create the database
+$ rails console			# Enter the rails console
-> Repository.new(:name => 'name', :type => 'collectd', :path => '/path/to/collectd/rrds').save # Create a collectd repository
+> r = Repository.new(:name => 'name', :type => 'collectd', :options => { :path => '/path/to/collectd/rrds' }) # Create a collectd repository
+> r.save			# Save it do database
+> exit				# Return to shell
-> Repository.first.scan		# Scan the repository and import metrics
+$ rake repositories:scan	# Scan the repository and import metrics
 </pre>

 Repositories, hosts and metrics should now show up in the WebUI.
+You need to re-scan your repositories if you add new hosts or metrics.

 ## Contributing